FAQ Open Data

 How might data sharing benefit me?

 In addition to benefits for the scientific enterprise overall, as stated in the previous section, data sharing also has advantages for individual researchers.
-Firstly, studies with corresponding Open Data have been shown to have a citation advantage, at least in the field of genetics where this was studied.
+Firstly, studies with corresponding Open Data have been shown to have a citation advantage, see e.g. Colavizza et al., 2019 (preprint).
 Secondly, having the data freely available online provides security in case the data are requested later.
 Whatever the reason for the request, a later incapability to provide the data would raise doubts about their validity, and in extreme cases might even provoke a retraction.
 Thirdly, data sharing supports a data structure and annotation which is comprehensible and complete.
 This can also be highly helpful if oneself is to access the data later.
 Lastly, in the current environment where data sharing is still the exception, proven openness reflects one’s own commitment to data integrity and transparency.

 Which data should I share?